 To-do lists are excellent even when not working from home.
 It may be a good time to develop an affinity for daily to-do lists.

 One recommendation is to find a comfortable working spot in your house and not move from there.
 Work from a dedicated place.
 I have a corner on my sofa which serves this purpose.

 Don’t talk to anybody in the morning.
 Avoid morning calls as much as you can.
 Trust me, the morning breath makes it through phones.
 And anyway, talking to someone at home in the mornings is a nightmare.
 Use the mornings to get your affairs in order.
 Not only calls, move meetings and appointments to the afternoon too.

 Have a nice lunch.
-Play a game of solitaire.
+Play a game of solitaire or word games where you can unscramble words.
 Watch some YouTube.
 Keep a proper break schedule during your shift.
 I would suggest keeping the same break schedule as your workplace.
 I have a one-hour break at my workplace.
 I take the same breaks at home.